|Damage to the brain’s frontal and temporal lobes causes forms of dementia called frontotemporal disorders.|

 What's going on?

-The temporal lobes, located below and to the side of each frontal lobe on the right and left sides of the brain, play a major role in language and emotions.
+The temporal lobes, located below and to the side of each frontal lobe on the right and left sides of the brain, contain essential areas for memory but also play a major role in language and emotions.
 They help people understand words, speak, read, write, and connect words with their meanings.
-They allow people to recognize objects, including faces, and to relate appropriate emotions to objects and events.
-When temporal lobes are dysfunctional, people may have difficulty recognizing emotions and responding appropriately to them.
+They allow people to recognize objects and to relate appropriate emotions to objects and events.
+When the temporal lobes are dysfunctional, people may have difficulty recognizing emotions and responding appropriately to them.

 Which lobe—and part of the lobe—is affected first determines which symptoms appear first.
 For example, if the disease starts in the part of the frontal lobe responsible for decision-making, then the first symptom might be trouble managing finances.
 If it begins in the part of the temporal lobe that connects emotions to objects, then the first symptom might be an inability to recognize potentially dangerous objects—a person might reach for a snake or plunge a hand into boiling water, for example.